ewcchan/apis/management/apimgt_cli.md

 bluemix apim api-delete --api-name whiskapi1
 ```

-Delete the CloudFoundry API cloudapi1, and do not request a confirmation before deleting it:
+Delete the Cloud Foundry API cloudapi1, and do not request a confirmation before deleting it:

 ```
 bluemix apim api-delete --api-name cloudapi1 --confirm